andikatjacobdennis/Algorithms-and-DataStructures-in-CSharp/README.md

 #### Binary Search Trees (BST)

 A binary search tree is a binary tree with the additional property that for each node, all values in the left subtree are less than the node's value, and all values in the right subtree are greater.
 This property allows for efficient searching, insertion, and deletion operations.

+**Use Cases:** Fast searching and sorting of products; maintaining sorted lists of customer transactions based on timestamps.

 ```csharp
 public class BinarySearchTree {